-3.6 24-Digit Barcode Technical Requirements

-3.6.1 Barcode Symbology - The 24-digit barcode shall be an ISS Code 128, subset C barcode prepared in accordance with ANSI/AIM BC4 and the information contained in this specification.

-- 3.6.2 Placement The barcode is required to be printed in accordance with the layout specifications provided in section 3.5 of this document.
+- 0.041 inch (41 mils) or more than 0.049 inch (49 mils).
+The symbol construction is based on AIM/USS-Interleaved (I) 2 of 5 therefore the barcode shall comply with ANSI/AIM BC2 requirements. - 3.8.1.9 Quality All barcodes in each mailing shall measure the minimum symbol grade A, B or C as specified in INCITS 182.
+At least 70 percent of the barcodes shall measure ANSI grade A or B, and none of the remaining portion shall measure lower than ANSI grade C when measured with a 10 mils aperture (0.250 mm) in light in the red spectral range between 630 nanometers (nm) and 675 nm.
+For all printing processes, it is strongly recommended that the symbols be tested to ensure that they meet these specification requirements. - 3.8.2 24-Digit Barcode on the Transitional 10/24-digit Label Format - 3.8.2.1 Barcode Symbology The 24-digit barcode shall be an ISS Code 128, subset C barcode prepared in accordance with ANSI/AIM BC4 and the information contained in this specification. - 3.8.2.2 Placement The barcode is required to be printed in accordance with the layout specifications provided in section 3.7 of this document.
 Required clear zones above, below, to the right, and to the left of the barcode shall be observed.
-Perforations are not permitted through the barcode and barcode clear zones on the labels. - 3.6.3 Height Barcodes shall be printed in accordance with the layout specifications provided in section 3.5 of this document.
-The height of the 24-digit ISS Code 128 barcode shall range from a minimum of 0.70 inch to a maximum of 0.75 inch. - 3.6.4 Nominal Narrow Element Dimension (X Dimension) The width of the narrow bar element and narrow space element is defined as the x-dimension.
+Perforations are not permitted through the barcode and barcode clear zones on the labels. - 3.8.2.3 Height Barcodes shall be printed in accordance with the layout specifications provided in section 3.7 of this document.
+The height of the 24-digit ISS Code 128 barcodes as presented on the transitional 10/24-digit IM Tray label format shall be between 0.65 to 0.67 inches. - 3.8.2.4 Nominal Narrow Element Dimension (X Dimension) The width of the narrowest bar or space element within the barcode is defined as the X-dimension.
 It shall be selected as a single dimension that shall be uniform within the barcode.
-The minimum x-dimension or narrow element width shall be 0.013 inch (13 mils) and the maximum shall be 0.017 inch (17 mils). - 3.6.5 Barcode Clear (Quiet) Zone Two clear zones shall be maintained, one to the left and one to the right of the barcode, each measuring at least 10 times the x-dimension and extending the full height of the barcode.
-Two additional clear zones shall be maintained, one above and one below the barcode for its full width, each measuring at least 10 times the x-dimension.
-The clear zones shall satisfy the space reflectance requirements. - 3.6.6 Reflectance When measured in the red spectral range between 630 nanometers (nm) and 675 nm, the minimum white bar (space) reflectance (Rs) shall be greater than 50 percent, and the maximum bar reflectance (Rb) shall be less than 25 percent.
+The minimum X-dimension or narrow element width shall be 0.013 inch (13 mils) and the maximum shall be 0.015 inch (15 mils) on the transitional 10/24-digit IM tray label format. - 3.8.2.5 Barcode Clear (Quiet) Zone Two clear zones shall be maintained, one to the left and one to the right of the barcode, each measuring at least 10 times the X-dimension and extending the full height of the barcode.
+Two additional clear zones shall be maintained, one above and one below the barcode for its full width, each measuring at least 10 times the X-dimension.
+The clear zones shall satisfy the space reflectance requirements. - 3.8.2.6 Reflectance When measured in the red spectral range between 630 nanometers (nm) and 675 nm, the minimum white bar (space) reflectance (Rs) shall be greater than 50 percent, and the maximum bar reflectance (Rb) shall be less than 25 percent.
 The minimum print reflectance difference (Rs Rb) shall be greater than 40 percent.
-Reflectance shall be measured with a Postal Service-specified reflectance meter or barcode verifier. - 3.6.7 Printing Tolerances The barcode shall comply with section D1 (Dimensional Print Tolerances) of the ANSI/AIM BC4 requirements. - 3.6.8 Quality At least 70 percent of the barcodes in each mailing shall have an overall symbol grade of "B" or better when measured with measured with a 10 mil aperture (0.250 mm) in the red spectral range between 630 nanometers (nm) and 675 nm.
-The remainder can measure no less than a Symbol Grade of "C".
-Specified symbol grades are based upon the ISO/IEC 15416 Barcode Print Quality Guideline (formerly INCITS 182) which recommends a method of measuring the quality parameters of printed bar code symbols.
+Reflectance shall be measured with a Postal Service-specified reflectance meter or barcode verifier.